-The lesson focuses on contrasting Present Perfect and Past Simple through stories and discussions about various life experiences.
+This ESL lesson plan focuses on contrasting Present Perfect and Past Simple through stories, discussions and conversations about various life experiences.
 The student is first introduced to the rules related to Past Simple and Present Perfect, separately.

 The theoretical part is followed by numerous exercises in which the student applies their knowledge of the two tenses by deciding which tense fits the sentences.
-Moreover, the student will get familiar with the time markers used with each of the tenses.
+Moreover, the student will get familiar with the time markers used with each of the tenses, honing their skills further.

 Introduction